ollimca/FastRecursiveProjections/README.md

 As an example, we provide the main_pricing.cpp.
 The code calls the libFRP library and computes the American option prices under the Heston, Merton and Black Scholes models.
 The user should change the parameters in the box  /*INPUT PARAMETERS*/ at the beginning of the main.

-The code has been test on both Windows and Mac.
+The code has been tested on both Windows and Mac.
 If you compile the code from the command line in a Linux-like environment (tested on mac) you should do the following steps

 _Compile the library libFRP.so_